droyson/vanilla-swr/docs/README.md

 ### Parameters

 - `key`: a unique key string for the request (or a function / array ). [(details)](#Arguments)
-- `fetcher`: a Promise returning function to fetch your data
+- `fetcher`: (optional) a Promise returning function to fetch your data.
+This can be set later by calling `setFetcher` method.
 - `options`: (optional) an object of options for this SWR

 ### SWRObservable